 - A bending moment arising from the lift distribution.

 The wing is also subjected to torsional loads arising from the pitching moment formed by the offset between the center of pressure and the attachment points of the wing, and horizontal (in-plane) shear forces as a result of the drag force acting on the wing.
-This introduction will concentrate on the vertical shear and bending moment as these loads drive the wing design.
+This introduction will concentrate on the vertical shear and bending moment as these loads generally drive the wing design.
+However, the torsional load should always be accounted for when performing a shear flow analysis to size the wing skins and shear webs.

 An example of the distributed lift load and resulting shear and bending moment diagrams arising from this loading is shown below.
 In both cases it is clear that the location of the highest shear and bending is the wing root.